EUCweb/RebootXDMaintDevices/README.md

-# RebootXDMaintDevices
-Reboot Schedule - VM's in Maintenance Mode
+# Reboot Schedule - VM's in Maintenance Mode

 As Citrix describes in their own blog, Reboot Schedule Internals, VDAs in Maintenance Mode would not be rebooted.
 I have created a simple Powershell Script that fullfills that.You can run the Script from the Controller itself or from any Admin-VM,  where you have installed Citrix Studio or the Powershell Commands for Citrix XenDesktop only.

 It's possible to run the script as a scheduled task with your prefered day/time configuration.
 The account (e.g. FC-SVC-CTX-Maint) that runs with the scheduled task must have read access to each XenDesktop Site as a minimum.